137Riya173/DIWALI_SALES_ANALYSIS/README.md

 Let's dive into the exciting world of Diwali sales data analysis and work towards making this festive season a remarkable one for both customers and businesses.
 Happy coding and analyzing! 🪔🛍️📊

-For any questions or assistance, feel free to reach out or refer to the documentation provided in this repository.
+For any questions or assistance, feel free to reach out or refer to the code provided in this repository.